hirrolot/interface99/README.md

 ## Highlights

  - **Zero-boilerplate.** Forget about constructing virtual tables manually -- Interface99 will do it for you!
-Internally, it is [done through X-Macro], a technique for reliable maintenance of parallel lists.

  - **Portable.** Everything you need is a standard-conforming C99 compiler; neither the standard library, nor compiler/platform-specific functionality or VLA are required.